simeononsecurity/simeononsecurity.ch/content/articles/laptop-battery-life_-maximizing-performance-and-longevity/index.en.md

 ### 3\.
 Should I always fully charge my laptop battery?

-No, it is not necessary to always fully charge your laptop battery.
-Lithium-ion batteries, which are commonly used in laptops, perform best when they are charged between 20% and 80%.
+No, it's not necessary to always fully charge your laptop battery.
+Lithium-ion batteries, which are commonly used in laptops, perform best when they're charged between 20% and 80%.

 ### 4\.
 Can I use my laptop while it is charging?